University of Stuttgart Library: History

 During the first years of the university, the library was an autonomous institution located in the university's main building.
 During the second world war a considerable portion of the collections was damaged due to bombing.
 In summer 1972 parts of the collections suffered significant water damage following a period of heavy rains.

 In 1961 the university was able to build a dedicated facility with the help of the Max-Kade-Foundation.
 Planned and erected by the Stuttgart architectural firm Volkart und Zabel, the building is modelled after American academic libraries.
-There are notable similiarities, for example, to the reading rooms of S. Price Gilbert Memorial Library of the Georgia Institute of Technology.
+There are notable similarities, for example, to the reading rooms of S. Price Gilbert Memorial Library of the Georgia Institute of Technology.
 Due to subsequent developments in library operations over the past 60 years, the library today faces significant space and structural problems.
 In 2018 the library building was added to the list of cultural heritage sites in the state of Baden-Württemberg.

 Between the years 1957 and 1973 the city campus provided library services to both campus locations of the university with only one central collection.
 The library administration, including media processing and inter-library loan, are still conducted on the city campus for libraries on both campuses.

 In 1973 a second library facility was established in Stuttgart-Vaihingen.
 It is located in the natural sciences center, one of the campus's original buildings, and has been expanded several times.
 The library has a number of reading rooms, freely accessible shelving areas and also a closed-stacks section.
 The reading rooms are located on six floors.
 The six reading rooms are located on three floors of the building.
 In addition, there are two branch libraries on the Vaihingen campus which are directly administered by their respective faculties.
 Two other faculty libraries are operated cooperatively with their faculties.

 In 2017 the university library established modern learning centers (German=Lernwelte) on both campuses.
 These offer modern workspaces for individuals and groups, as well as meeting rooms equipped for presentations.
 In 2018 the opening hours were extended to midnight and to a seven-day week (except during holidays).
 In the same year the library became an active participant in the university's "Competence Center for Research Data Management" (German: FoKUS).